matter-labs/zksync-lite-docs/docs/api/events.md

 }
 ```

-The `status` field is equal to either `committed` when the transaction was commited onchain or `finalized` when the block with such event has been verified with zero knowledge proofs onchain.
+The `status` field is equal to either `committed` when the transaction was committed onchain or `finalized` when the block with such event has been verified with zero-knowledge proofs onchain.
 It can also be equal to `reverted` if the block with the transaction has been reverted.
 A transaction that was finalized can never be reverted.

 Here are a few examples for transaction events: